Ross Simon, Bitter & Twisted

 The Wibble — This is a deep red, sweet fruit alternative to fans of Simon’s Corpse Reviver No. Blue.
 Some famous author somewhere called gin “writers’ tears,” and this combination of citrus fruits with dry and sloe gin is enough to make you weep when it’s empty.
-(Though that could be the booze talking.)

 The Flawless Martini — A flawless martini is a bit of a delicacy, says Simon, who is pretty damn proud of the fact that his parlor is the only one in the area that serves martinis like this.
 Gin is poured into a freezing-cold glass and served; no stirring, no shaking, no dirties.
 It’s positively amazing.
 If possible, opt for the Old Raj dry gin.
 It contains a measure of saffron, which gives it a slightly spicy flavor that goes down, well, flawlessly.

 LIT Up — A Long Island iced tea will flatten most people with its five-fingered cocktail combination, but Simon takes this up a notch to make it classy.
 The drink has a two-per-customer limit and is served in a Coca-Cola can, because America.
 Yes, you’ll look like a bro.
 Yes, you have to use a straw.
 But, a few sips in, who cares?

 Chocolate Sazerac — I hate whiskey, but I don’t hate this Belgian chocolate-flavored Sazerac.
 Served straight up, this drink is smoky (think mist, more than French bar) and just downright delicious.
 This drink is dangerously accessible.